+977 9851315089 (Krishna Man - Viber/WhatsApp)

 Tibet

 Tibet, an autonomous province of China, lies in Central Asia.
-The total area of Tibet is 2.5 sq.km with a combined population of 6 million people.
-Tibet basically comprises of three provinces of Amdo (now split into the provinces of Ainghai, Gansu and Sichuan), Kham (provinces of Sichuan, Yunnan and Qinghai) and U-Tsang (together with western Kham, is today referred to as the Tibet Autonomous Region or the TAR.
+The total area of Tibet is 2.5 sq. km with a combined population of 6 million people.
+Tibet comprises three provinces Amdo (now split into the provinces of Qinghai, Gansu, and Sichuan), Kham (provinces of Sichuan, Yunnan, and Qinghai), and U-Tsang (together with western Kham, which is today referred to as the Tibet Autonomous Region or the TAR.

-Tibet is considered as the Land of Mount Kailash, homeof Gods and the also the holiest pilgrimages site for Buddhist pilgrimswho follow the Bon religion.
-Tibet is one of the beautiful countries inthe world and many foreigners visit the region every year to witness itsbeauty, and behold the craft and architecture which date back to hundredsof years back.
+Tibet is considered the Land of Mount Kailash, homeof Gods and also the holiest pilgrimage site for Buddhist pilgrimswho follow the Bon religion.
+Tibet is one of the most beautiful countries inthe world and many foreigners visit the region every year to witness itsbeauty and behold the craft and architecture which date back hundredsof years back.

-Also known as the roof of the world, Tibet is the highest elevated plateau on earth with average altitude of 4500m.
+Also known as the roof of the world, Tibet is the highest elevated plateau on earth with an average altitude of 4500m.
 It is part of Western China and its south border is lined by the worlds tallest mountains, including Chomolungma or Mt.
 Everest.
 Tibet is extremely rich in history and culture and is predominantly a Buddhist country along with Bon (pre-Buddhist) tradition.
-The land is filled with ancient monasteries, chortens (stupa), magnificent palaces, highest lakes, rivers, and rare wildlife.
-Most of the rivers of South Asia including Brahmaputra, Sutlej, Indus and Karnali has its source in Tibet, specifically in Mt.
+The land is filled with ancient monasteries, chortens (stupa), magnificent palaces, the highest lakes, rivers, and rare wildlife.
+Most of the rivers of South Asia including Brahmaputra, Sutlej, Indus, and Karnali have their source in Tibet, specifically in Mt.
 Tise or Kailash.
 Tibet is no doubt regarded as the Water Tower of Asia.

 The trek to Mt.
 Tise or Mt.
-Kailash has remained the most pious religious journey for Buddhists as well as Bons, Hindus and Jains for thousands of years.
-It is a journey that comprises of the most scenic and unique landscape on the face of the earth.
-In Nepal, the mountain is called as Kailash and Tibetans and Chinese call it Mt.
+Kailash has remained the most pious religious journey for Buddhists as well as Bons, Hindus, and Jains for thousands of years.
+It is a journey that comprises the most scenic and unique landscape on the face of the earth.
+In Nepal, the mountain is called Kailash, and Tibetans and Chinese call it Mt.
 Tise.

 Trekkers and tourists have been allowed to cross Nepal-Tibet borders only since 1993 following the mutual agreement between China and Nepal.
 Humla is still a restricted area where only organized groups are allowed.

 The best season to visit this region is from mid-May to late September since during winter it remains snowbound.
-There are no rescue facilities available on Tibet side however Nepal can operate rescue helicopters from Hilsa.
-Arrangement of porters and food must be made well in advance just to have a smooth travel.
+There are no rescue facilities available on the Tibet side however Nepal can operate rescue helicopters from Hilsa.
+Arrangements for porters and food must be made well in advance just to have a smooth travel.

 Lhasa (Capital of Tibet )

-From 10th century till the early 17th century, Shigatse kings ruled supreme who were lated defeated by the fifth Dalai Lama with Mongol support.
+From the 10th century till the early 17th century, Shigatse kings ruled supreme and were later defeated by the fifth Dalai Lama with Mongol support.
 The Lama moved to Lhasa and built the Potala Palace and ever since Lhasa has been the administrative and religious capital of Tibet.
-Most of the historical sights still standing today dates to the latter century.
-The city divides between western or Chinese section and eastern or Tibetan section.
+Most of the historical sights still standing today date to the latter century.
+The city is divided between the Western or Chinese section and the Eastern or Tibetan section.

 Related Destinations